 We have shown that APM are optimal.
 However, the primary classes of mechanisms that have been used in practice are priority and quota mechanisms.
 Therefore, it is important to understand whether (and when) these mechanisms are also optimal.
-We now establish that APM generally provide a strict improvement over priority and quota mechanisms.
+We now establish that APM generally provide a strict improvement over priority and quota mechanisms and characterize when priority and quota mechanisms attain optimality.

 We first formally define priority and quota mechanisms.
-A priority policy $P: \Theta \to [0,1]$ awards an agent of type $\theta \in \Theta$ a priority $P(\theta)$.
+A priority policy $P: \Theta \to [0, 1]$ awards an agent of type $(s, m) \in \Theta$ a priority P(s, m), that depends on both their score and group.